gman0/dummy-fuse-csi/README.md

 The reason why this happens is of course because the FUSE file-system driver process lives in the Node plugin container.
 If this container dies, so does the FUSE driver, along with the mount it provides.
 This makes all FUSE-based drivers (or any mount provider whose lifetime is tied to the lifetime of its container) unreliable in a CSI environment.
 DISCLAIMER: tested in Kubernetes only.

-The purpose of dummy-fuse-csi is to be able to replicate this (mis)behavior as easily as possible without any unrelated components (i.e. an actual storage system) and to act as a testbed for any possible mitiagations or fixes of this problem.
+The purpose of dummy-fuse-csi is to be able to replicate this (mis)behavior as easily as possible without any unrelated components (i.e. an actual storage system) and to act as a testbed for any possible mitigations or fixes of this problem.

 dummy-fuse-csi provides a "hello world"-level FUSE file-system (libfuse3) and a CSI Node Plugin to manage the file-system in a container orchestrator.
 A Helm chart is included for easy deployment in Kubernetes.
 Once set up, and after creating a volume and a workload that consumes it, the mount life-time issue can be triggered by simply restarting the Node Plugin and then trying to access the volume from inside the workload.